ColinDavis99/Final-Project/README.md

 Be able to enter a .txt file of their choice

-Proceeding further, the user will have the option to choose which sorting algorithm, if the userwould like to account for capital letters, as well as supressing the output of the found indexes when inputting largefiles.
+Proceeding further, the user will have the option to choose which sorting algorithm, account for capital letters, as well as supressing the output of thefound indexes when inputting large files.

 When the Rabin Karp Search is ran, the user will then be prompted with a display of the time the search took, how many matches were found, as well as the hash value of the inputted string